North Shore, California

 One building is particularly noteworthy.
 The North Shore Beach and Yacht Club, an Albert Frey design, opened in 1962 and was in active use until 1984; rising water levels destroyed the jetty in 1981, thereby making it impossible for boats to dock there.
 As recently as the early 2000s, it was possible to enter the lobby prior to its being boarded up, although stairs leading to the second floor had been removed prior to its abandonment.
 The lobby was once littered with hotel receipts from the neighboring North Shore Motel (razed in 2008) dating back to the club's last days.
 The yacht club has been restored under a $3.35 million grant and since 2011 is open to the public as a Community Center and historical landmark.
 The Salton Sea History Museum was relocated to Mecca, California in February 2012.

 North Shore is accessible via State Route 111 at the Imperial County line.
 The wildlife refuge and campground is a short distance south of the town.

-The ZIP Code is 92254, and the community is inside area codes 442 and 760.
+History

+Indigenous Cahuilla

+For many eras, the Desert Cahuilla's native home was the Coachella Valley.
+The Cahuillas would use the nearby Dos Palmas Spring as a water stop, which was also the eastern edge of their empire.
+The Cahuillas would travel from their village in Martinez to Dos Palmas Spring via an ancient Native American trail known as the Halchidoma Trail.
+This trail traversed the vicinity of the modern town of North Shore.